Solve On-Premises: Replace Certificate

 Copy the certificate request, submit and create the certificate.

-In this article, you learned how to replace the default self-signed certificate on your SOP machine with a certificate from a trusted authority
+You have successfully replaced the default self-signed certificate on your SOP machine with a certificate from a trusted authority.